haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/deployment/pipeline/example/rsync.md

 15. Click **Save Config**.
 11. If prompted, flush the cache.

-## Step 2: Update the configuration
+## 步骤2.
+Update the configuration
 Now that you've changed the configuration in the Magento Admin, write the shared configuration to a file as discussed in this section.

 {% include config/split-deploy/example_save-shared-config.md %}

 Note that even though `app/etc/env.php` (the system-specific configuration) was updated, don't check it in to source control.
 You'll create the same configuration settings on your production system later in this procedure.

-## Step 3: Update your build system and generate files
+## 步骤3.
+Update your build system and generate files
 Now that you've committed your changes to the shared configuration to source control, you can pull those changes in your build system, compile code, and generate static files.
 The last step is to pull those changes to your production system.

 {% include config/split-deploy/example_build-sync.md %}

-## Step 4: Update the production system
+## 步骤4.
+Update the production system
 The last step in the process is to update your production system.
 You must do it in two parts:

 *	[Update the sensitive and system-specific settings](#config-split-verify-sens)